pearu/sympycore/doc/userguide.rst

 An expression to which default transformations have been applied is said to be in canonical or normalized form.
-The enforcement of canonical forms important for performance reasons as it ensures that, in many important basic cases, expressions that are mathematically equivalent will be recognized directly as equal no matter in what form they were entered, without the need to apply additional
+The enforcement of canonical forms is important for performance reasons as it ensures that, in many important basic cases, expressions that are mathematically equivalent will be recognized directly as equal no matter in what form they were entered, without the need to apply additional